nick-youngblut/consenTRAIT/README.md

-# concenTRAIT
+# consenTRAIT
 Phylogenetic conservatism of functional traits in microorganisms

-The concenTRAIT algorithm from [Martiny et al., (2013)](http://www.nature.com/ismej/journal/v7/n4/full/ismej2012160a.html) but made executable from the command line, and the bootstrapping can be conducted in parallel.
+The concsnTRAIT algorithm from [Martiny et al., (2013)](http://www.nature.com/ismej/journal/v7/n4/full/ismej2012160a.html) but made executable from the command line, and the bootstrapping can be conducted in parallel.

 See the [Martiny Lab website](http://www.ess.uci.edu/group/amartiny/research/consentrait) for more information